This post may contain affiliate links. Please read our disclosure policy.

 - Add the snow peas, mushrooms and chiles.
 Continue to cook, stirring, until the snow peas have softened; about 3 minutes.

 - Add the coconut milk, broth, coconut aminos, fish sauce, lime zest and lime juice to the skillet and stir to coat the veggies.
 Add the chicken and any of its juices to the skillet and toss to combine.
-Bring the contents in the skillet to a simmer and continue cooking until the sauce has just thickened and the chicken is well coated in the sauce, about 3 to 4 minutes.
+Bring the contents in the skillet to a simmer and continue cooking until the sauce has just thickened and the chicken is well coated in the sauce, 3 to 4 minutes.

 - Stir in the mango and the cashews.